 Massachusetts Institute of Technology's Institute for Medical Engineering & Science (IMES) has an opening for a two-year Postdoctoral Associate position in Machine Learning for Medicine starting in Spring/Summer 2019.
 We are seeking a highly-motivated individual to join a multidisciplinary research team to conduct cutting-edge machine learning research for patient dynamics modeling and learning optimal intervention strategies from physiological and clinical time-series data.
 The project offers opportunities to develop advanced machine learning methods to derive actionable insights from heterogeneous observational data from electronic health records (including clinical time series, medication/procedures, physician notes and reports, and physiological signals) for informed treatment decision making.

 The ideal candidate will have demonstrated an outstanding capability for independent research and a solid publication record in top-tier machine learning, AI conferences, preferably in one or more of the following conferences: NeurIPS, ICML, ICLR, AAAI, IJCAI, KDD, AISTATS, UAI, MLHC or other top-tier ML conferences.
 Candidate must hold an advanced degree in Computer Science, Machine Learning, Statistics, or a related field.
-Knowledge and experience in one or more of the following areas would be desirable: deep learning, dynamical systems, reinforcement learning, interpretable models, representation learning, generative models, multivariate time series models, and multitask/transfer learning.
+Knowledge and experience in one or more of the following areas would be preferred: dynamical systems, reinforcement learning, deep learning, and representation learning.
+Experience in the following areas would be a plus: multivariate time series models, signal processing, interpretable models, generative models, and multitask/transfer learning.

 Duties will include conducting original research, publishing in top-tier machine learning conferences and scientific journals, mentoring students, and collaborating on research grant proposal writing.